 The 5 Main Causes of Underarm Rash

-Contact dermatitis occurs when an ingredient in the deodorant causes the immune system to negatively react.
-In this case, you may have to change natural deodorant brands or find one that doesn't contain common ingredients that can irritate really sensitive skin, such as essential oils or baking soda.
+Contact dermatitis occurs when an ingredient (or too much of an ingredient) in the deodorant causes the body to negatively react.
+In this case, you may have to change the formula you're using or find one that doesn't contain common ingredients that can irritate really sensitive skin, such as essential oils or too much baking soda.

-Irritant contact dermatitis is when inflammation of the skin occurs due to a particular substance damaging the outer layer of skin or interrupts the skin's pH level.
-We often see deodorants that contain too much baking soda directly influence the pH level in the underarm area which causes inflammation.
+Irritant contact dermatitis is when inflammation of the skin occurs due to a particular substance damaging the outer layer of skin or interrupting the skin's natural pH level.
 When you initially switch to a natural deodorant, the pH level of your underarms may need to rebalance.
 These changes of pH in such a sensitive area can lead or contribute to an armpit rash as well.

 Phototoxic contact dermatitis occurs when people with fair, sensitive skin expose their underarms to too much sunlight.
 This is very similar to having a sunburn in your armpit.